wz2218/multiTZ/README.md

 pebble multiTZ watchface
 A watch face that has three timezones.
-Setting timezones will require recompile.
-Please email zhangwe0117@gmail.com to request a recompiled pbw for you.
+Setting timezones will be in config page, coming soon.
+Email zhangwe0117@gmail.com for a custom build for now.